jenlith/react-learning/README.md

 ## react-practice

-Working with JavaScript to practice working with React
+Working with JavaScript to practice working with React.
+Creating a single-page application.